crismassaneiro/crismassaneiro/README.md

 ⬛ About
 ----------------------------
 I work in the field of Data Engineering, dedicating myself daily to studying the leading technologies in the data field.
-I have a special passion for cloud computing and am pursuing all AWS certifications.
+I have a special passion for cloud computing and i'am pursuing all AWS certifications.

 If you need help, feel free to reach out!